MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios-multiscreen/hello-ios-multiscreen-deepdive.md

 this.NavigationController.PushViewController (callHistory, true);
 ```

-Before we can transition to the next View Controller, we have to instantiate it manually from the Storyboard by calling `this.Storyboard.InstantiateViewController`
+Before we can transition to the next view controller, we have to instantiate it manually from the Storyboard by calling `this.Storyboard.InstantiateViewController`
 and passing in the Storyboard ID of the `CallHistoryController`:

 ```csharp